tivrfoa/tivrfoa.github.io/README.md

     - I started programming in college
     - Here I learned to develop in Java
 	- I also created an website in PHP and MySQL
+  - 2009: Rails Summit Latin America (Sao Paulo - Brazil)
+    - I loved Ruby, but only looked at it briefly
-  - 2010: Oracle Certified Java 6 Developer
+  - 2010: Oracle Certified Professional, Java SE Programmer
   - 2010: Bank clerk
   - 2012-current: I moved to the Bank's IT department
     - Programming languages I use: